 Every component and service you run will need to be secured as a best practices.
 For example, if you're strictly running a static site, you don't want to expose vulnerabilities due to an outdated email service.

 You will want to make sure your server stays up to date with the latest security patches.
 While a server can run for a while without much maintenance and things will “just work” you will want to be sure not to adapt a “set it and forget it” mentality.

 Regular updates on a Ubuntu server can make sure the system stays secure and up to date.
 You can use the following to do that.

 sudo apt-get update

-While installing an Ubuntu server is a great way to learn how to work with a Linux it’s a good idea to learn in an environment that is safe.
+While installing an Ubuntu server is a great way to learn how to work with a Linux it's a good idea to learn in a safe environment.
 Furthermore, it’s best not to expose the server to the Internet until you are ready.

-A great way to get started is at home where you can access the server from your own network without allowing access to the server through the Internet or your home router.
+A great way to get started is at home where you can access the server from your private network without allowing access to the server through the Internet or your home router.

 Enjoy learning and don’t be afraid to break something in your safe environment, as the experience can be a great teacher when it’s time to go live.